-Once you have the messaging and offer in place, you still need to identify placement and treatment.
-Specifically, where should this call to action appear on your website and how should it look?
+Once you have the messaging and offer, you still need to identify placement and treatment.
+Specifically, where should this call to action appear on your website, and how should it look?

 There is no universal rule on where to put a call to action, but there are some rules of thumb.
-Once of the most important factors is placing it on a page or with content that relates to the current buyer stage.
+One of the essential factors is placing it on a page or with content related to the current buyer stage.

-If you’re crafting a call to action during the research phase, you might want to select appropriate blog posts or articles to include it.
-If it’s the evaluation phase, place it with-in your case studies.
+If you’re crafting a call to action during the research phase, you might want to select relevant blog posts or articles to include it.
+If it’s the evaluation phase, place it within your case studies.

-If you haven’t done user flows as part of your buyer journey mapping, I’d recommend doing so as it will help identify the right placements.
+If you haven’t done user flows as part of your buyer journey mapping, I’d recommend doing so, as it will help identify suitable placements.

 Treatment refers to how the call to action is visually presented.
-There are two important considerations.
+There are two critical considerations.

-First is attention, this is one of the most important elements on your website — it needs to catch the users attention.
-This is a place where you might want a design that doesn’t blend or integrate with the rest of your site.
+First is attention; this is one of the essential elements of your website — it needs to catch the user’s attention.
+This is where you might want a design that doesn’t blend or integrate with the rest of your site.

-Second is amplification.
+The second is amplification.
 You want the visuals and imagery to amplify the messaging.
-Design and copy need to work hand in hand, otherwise the imagery is just a distraction.
+Design and copy need to work hand in hand; otherwise, the imagery is just a distraction.

-E-mail newsletters are a common marketing tactic and most websites have a sign-up call to action.
-Like me, you’ve probably seen countless newsletter sign-ups that simply say “Subscribe to our newsletter.”
+E-mail newsletters are a common marketing tactic; most websites have a sign-up call to action.
+Like me, you’ve probably seen countless newsletter sign-ups that say, “Subscribe to our newsletter.”

-This call to action doesn’t align with the users emotional motivations, doesn’t offer any logical justification, and doesn’t address and objections.
+This call to action doesn’t align with the user’s emotional motivations, doesn’t offer any logical justification, and doesn’t address any objections.